 A dissertation proposal should identify an interesting research problem, provide motivation for studying it, review the relevant literature, propose an approach for solving the problem, and present at least some preliminary results.
 The written proposal must be submitted to the preliminary thesis committee and the graduate coordinator ahead of time (one week minimum, two weeks recommended) and then presented in the oral preliminary exam.
 The preliminary thesis committee is chaired by the faculty advisor and must include at least two more faculty members, at least one of them from Statistics.
 The faculty on the preliminary thesis committee typically continue to serve on the doctoral thesis committee, but changes are allowed.
 Please see Rackham rules on thesis committees for more information.

-Exceptions to the above requirements and credit for graduate work completed elsewhere may be granted by the Graduate Chair.
+Exceptions to the PhD program requirements may be granted by the PhD Program Director.

 Dissertation and Defense

 Each doctoral student is expected to write a dissertation that makes a substantial and original contribution to statistics or a closely related field.
 This is the most important element of the doctoral program.
 After advancing to candidacy, students are expected to focus on their thesis research under the supervision of the thesis advisor and the doctoral committee.
 The doctoral committee must include at least three regular faculty members from Statistics and at least one regular faculty member from another department (a cognate member).
 The written dissertation is submitted to the committee for evaluation and presented in an oral defense open to the public.